Plantar fasciitis

 Plantar fasciitis or plantar heel pain is a disorder of the plantar fascia, which is the connective tissue that supports the arch of the foot.
 It results in pain in the heel and bottom of the foot that is usually most severe with the first steps of the day or following a period of rest.
 Pain is also frequently brought on by bending the foot and toes up towards the shin.
-The pain typically comes on gradually, and it affects both feet in about one-third of cases.
+The pain typically comes on gradually.
+It affects both feet in about one-third of cases.

-The cause of plantar fasciitis is not entirely clear.
+The cause of plantar fasciitis is not clear.
 Risk factors include overuse, such as from long periods of standing, an increase in exercise, and obesity.
-It is also associated with inward rolling of the foot, a tight Achilles tendon, and a sedentary lifestyle.
-It is unclear if heel spurs have a role in causing plantar fasciitis even though they are commonly present in people who have the condition.
-Plantar fasciitis is a disorder of the insertion site of the ligament on the bone characterized by micro tears, breakdown of collagen, and scarring.
-Since inflammation plays either a lesser or no role, a review proposed it be renamed plantar fasciosis.
-The presentation of the symptoms is generally the basis for diagnosis; with ultrasound sometimes being useful if there is uncertainty.
-Other conditions with similar symptoms include osteoarthritis, ankylosing spondylitis, heel pad syndrome, and reactive arthritis.
+It is associated with inward rolling of the foot, a tight calf muscle and Achilles tendon, and a sedentary lifestyle.
+Heel spurs may play a role; they are commonly present in people who have the condition.
+Plantar fasciitis is a disorder of the insertion site of the ligament on the bone characterized by micro tears, collagen breakdown, and scarring.
+Inflammation plays either a lesser or no role.
+A review proposed that the disorder be renamed plantar fasciosis.
+Presentation of symptoms is generally the basis for diagnosis.
+Conditions with similar symptoms include osteoarthritis, ankylosing spondylitis, heel pad syndrome, and reactive arthritis.
+Ultrasound can be useful in cases where the symptoms do not imply a diagnosis.

-Most cases of plantar fasciitis resolve with time and conservative methods of treatment.
-For the first few weeks, those affected are usually advised to rest, change their activities, take pain medications, and stretch.
-If this is not sufficient, physiotherapy, orthotics, splinting, or steroid injections may be options.
-If these measures are not effective, additional measures may include extracorporeal shockwave therapy or surgery.
+Most cases resolve with time and conservative treatment.
+For the first few weeks, treatment involves rest, reduced activities, pain medications, and stretching.
+The next level involves physiotherapy, orthotics, splinting, or steroid injections.
+Additional measures may include extracorporeal shockwave therapy or surgery.

-Between 4% and 7% of the general population has heel pain at any given time: about 80% of these are due to plantar fasciitis.
-Approximately 10% of people have the disorder at some point during their life.
+Between 4% and 7% of people have heel pain at any given time: about 80% are due to plantar fasciitis.
+Approximately 10% have the disorder at some point.
 It becomes more common with age.
-It is unclear if one sex is more affected than the other.
+It is unclear whether one sex is more affected than the other.

 Signs and symptoms

-When plantar fasciitis occurs, the pain is typically sharp and usually unilateral (70% of cases).
-Bearing weight on the heel after long periods of rest worsens heel pain in affected individuals.
-Individuals with plantar fasciitis often report that their symptoms are most intense during their first steps after getting out of bed or after prolonged periods of sitting.
-Symptoms typically improve with continued walking.
-Rare, but reported, symptoms include numbness, tingling, swelling, and radiating pain.
-Typically there are no fevers or night sweats.
+When plantar fasciitis occurs, pain is typically sharp and usually unilateral (70% of cases).
+Bearing weight on the heel after long periods of rest worsens pain.
+Individuals often report that symptoms are most intense during their first steps after getting out of bed or after prolonged sitting.
+Symptoms typically improve with walking.
+Rarer symptoms include numbness, tingling, swelling, and radiating pain.
+Typically fevers and night sweats are not present.

-If the plantar fascia is overused in the setting of plantar fasciitis, the plantar fascia can rupture.
-Typical signs and symptoms of plantar fascia rupture include a clicking or snapping sound, significant local swelling, and acute pain in the bottom of the foot.
+If the plantar fascia is overused, the fascia can rupture.
+Typical rapture signs and symptoms include a clicking or snapping sound, significant local swelling, and acute pain on the bottom of the foot.